 Take care of your furry friends in the veterinarian's office, bring your sick baby to the doctor, or shop for groceries at the store.

 See how a house is framed and add the drywall to finish it off.

 Sit in the cab of a crane, load up rocks, and haul them away.
-There are lots of live animals to check out...snakes, frogs, and hissing cockroaches!
+There are many live animals to check out: snakes, frogs, and hissing cockroaches!
 Oh my!

-Explore the woods (this area is for kids ages eight and up) and climb through the trees and tunnels, explore the caves, zoom down the slide and hideout in the treehouse.
+Explore the woods (this area is for kids ages eight and up), climb through the trees and tunnels, explore the caves, zoom down the slide and hide in the treehouse.
 While in the woods, be sure to go on the scavenger hunt looking for the purple bottles found throughout the area.

 If you are visiting with kids under the age of four, be sure to check out the Little Sprouts Farm area just for them.
 It has a gate with an attendant so that little ones can't escape when parents aren't looking.

 If your visit happens to last into lunchtime (which it probably will) either pack lunches and enjoy them at the picnic table just outside of the Children's Museum, purchase snacks from Coffee Emporium at the coffee cart, or enjoy healthy meals from the Bean Sprouts cafe just outside the Children's Museum entrance.